freeradical13/freeradical13.github.io/index.md

 [Intermolecular forces][] describe attraction and repulsion forces between substances and are relatively weaker than intramolecular forces:

-1. [Dipole-dipole forces][] occur when the opposite partial charges of the [dipoles][] of two molecules attract each other.
+1. [Dipole-dipole forces][] occur when the opposite partial charges of the [dipoles][] of two polar molecules (or different parts of a large molecule) attract each other.
 For example, two water molecules have a dipole-dipole interaction between the partial negative end of the Oxygen of one molecule and the partial positives of the Hydrogens of the other molecule.
 When this interaction occurs with Hydrogren, this may be called Hydrogen bonding since it's the strongest form of dipole-dipole interaction.
 1. [Van der Waals forces][]
     1. [London dispersion forces][] occur transiently at short distances as electrons happen to be in parts of their orbitals which create partial charges and create temporary dipole-dipole interactions.